 - Diagnose teeth and jaw or other dental-facial abnormalities.

 - Examine patients to assess abnormalities of jaw development, tooth position, and other dental-facial structures.

-When polled, Orthodontists say the following skills are most frequently used in their jobs:
+Orthodontists state the following job skills are important in their day-to-day work.

 Active Listening: Giving full attention to what other people are saying, taking time to understand the points being made, asking questions as appropriate, and not interrupting at inappropriate times.

 Speaking: Talking to others to convey information effectively.